TariqAbughofa/extended-cool-compiler/README.md

 # extended-cool-compiler
-An extended compiler for the cool programming language It includes these steps
+An extended compiler for the cool programming language using flex, bison and C++.
+It includes the ffull compiler flow:
 1. Lexical Analysis.
 2. Syntax Analysis.
 3. Semantic Analysis.